GlueCoders/linux101/docs/vim.md

 To cut : `dd`
 To copy : `yy`
-To paste below the current line : `p`
+To paste below the current line, small P : `p`
-To paste above the current line : `P`
+To paste above the current line, capital P : `P`
 `y` command just like `d` can be suffixed with cursor movement characters.

 ## Joining lines